typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * `RuntimeMessage` is a node type that contains a message associated with a level.
   The presence of any message with a level of `Error` or higher usually causes the transformation to fail, unless you switched to visual debugging.
+  See [Error Handling] for the relevant configuration options.
-[TODO - link] Parser extensions, directives or rewrite rules that encounter errors can use this node type to report back on the issue in the exact location of the AST it occurred.
+  Parser extensions, directives or rewrite rules that encounter errors can use this node type to report back on the issue in the exact location of the AST it occurred.